zammad/zammad-org/src/en/reference/es-indexed-attributes.md

 ---
-title: Elasticsearch Indexed Attributes
+title: Elasticsearch indexed attributes
 order: 4
 outline:
   - 2
   - 2
 ---

-# Elasticsearch Indexed Attributes
+# Elasticsearch indexed attributes

 You can find a list of the main object attributes indexed by Elasticsearch (ES) below.
 In other words, if you wish to find a ticket, article, or user via the Zammad search box, ES can search in any of the fields below.